Kalanchoe tomentosa pronounced [kal-un-KOH-ee] [toh-men-TOH-suh] is one of over a hundred varieties of Kalanchoe plants.

 - Kalanchoe blossfeldiana (Flaming Katy) – includes red, orange, pink, or yellow flowers

 What Are The Best Uses For Tomentosa Indoor or Outdoor

 The Kalanchoe tomentosa panda plant is most commonly grown indoors as a small single specimen in a pot of is dish gardens.

-If you live in a region that remains warm enough to support the plant, it can be an excellent addition for a rock garden or ground cover.
+If you live in a region that remains warm enough to support the plant, it can be an excellent addition to a rock garden or ground cover.